giuliov/pipeline-your-pipelines/doc/3-Dockerfile.md

 2019-07-06 14:42:55Z: Listening for Jobs
 ```

-after some seconds, the agent will appear in Azure Pipelines.
+After a few seconds, the agent will appear in Azure Pipelines.

 ![New Agent in Azure Pipelines Pool](./images/new-agent-in-default-pool.png)